 Our fully qualified, actively practicing GPs aim to turn around medical reports for UK firearms and shotgun applications within one week of receiving your medical records from your surgery.
 No face-to-face appointments necessary.
-Complete the Application as well as our Consent Form and we’ll do the rest; requesting your medical records via a Subject Access Request (SAR) letter template so you can request your medical records from your GP.
+Complete the Application as well as our Consent Form .
+On receipt we will send you our information sheet and Subject Access Request (SAR) letter template so you can request your medical records from your GP.
 We will create your medical report and send it to the Police Firearms Officer who’s processing your firearms application.
 We do recommend that you first check with your own GP to see if this is a service they provide.

 Dr Ian Mckenzie is a partner in a GP surgery in Dover, Kent and actively engaged in the sport of shooting.
 After being contacted by the British Association For Shooting and Conservation (BASC) he realised that he could help fellow firearms certificate holders with their UK firearms and shotgun applications with medical reports.

 Dr. Ian Mckenzie, GP